The World's Best Places to Swim with Whales - Bluewater Dive Travel

 Up close whale encounter.
 Taken by Bluewater Owner Scott Gietler during one of our annual whale trips to Moorea.

-A myriad of humpback whales migrates to the warm seas of Mo'orea, French Polynesia, from July to November and we love to visit in September.
+A myriad of humpback whales migrate to the warm seas of Mo'orea, French Polynesia, from July to November, and we love to visit in September.
 They are usually spotted on the outer reefs of the island, searching for mates or nursing their young.

 There are many open boat whale tours to choose from.
 However, note that many of the day boat tours may take up to 20 people on one boat and go back after their first encounter.